 Frege’s and Russell’s studies of the philosophy of mathematics led to the emergence of the philosophy of language.
 Noam Chomsky’s statements about language had a considerable impact in the 50s.
 To be able to handle something as complex and difficult as language cannot be explained just with the hypothesis that the baby learns it only after he is born without any a priori tendency.
 Formerly, it was believed that a language consisted of a series of habits, skills and aptitudes and was acquired by exercises, repetitions, generalizations and associations.
 The undeniable fact is that the majority of the public receive no systematic education.
 In other words, the parents, in general, do not teach their children about pre-established linguistic principles.
 This becomes all the more apparent if one considers that the great majority of the world’s masses lack a proper education.
 Yet, this does not rule out the fact that babies do learn how to speak in their tender age.

 Language is an innate gift of God to Adam and his offspring.
-If we go back to the days of our babyhood and inquire into the ways by which we acquired the faculty of speech and built a vocabulary, would we not be in a difficulty to account for the process?
+If we go back to the days of our babyhood and inquire into the ways by which we acquired the faculty of speech and built a vocabulary, would we not be in a difficulty to account for the process, especially if this happens in our most impotent years?
 How is it then that we learn how to speak without any conscious contribution on our part?

 To appreciate the value of language, we must look for an answer to the question “What would happen if there had been no language?”
 Had there been no such thing as language, there would have been no states, cities, villages or even families.
 In a milieu deprived of all social institutions, no production would ever take place.
 Consequently, there would be no textile products, cars, glassware, pencils, notebooks, etc.

 Our mere conception of the importance of language is made possible by linguistic expression.
-An article on the importance of language is the result of our use of it.
-Language is not an invention of human beings.
-Language requires as premise a will and an orientation.
+Even this article on the importance of language is the result of our use of it.
 Given the fact that the importance of language finds its expression in language, would man be in a position to create a language when the very concept of it was absent?
 Language is a social phenomenon, and where there is no language, there is no society.

 Had men been deprived of speech from the beginning of their days, they could hardly have survived.
 The Quran’s statement that the first human being was taught to speak is very important in this respect.
 Man is born equipped with the mental capacity, with an ear ready to receive what he hears, and a mouth and tongue to express his intentions.
 Coincidences cannot account for the perfect and complex creation of our ear, mouth and tongue.
 To all these, however, has to be added the endowment by our Creator of the potential a priori faculty of speech.
 A more detailed study of this issue will be tackled in a further work.